Rob-McCormack/simpler-tasks/st/ChatGPT.md

-We don't have to write much code for formatting of @mentions, #locations, +projects...
+Instead of that code you provided, we already have code for this feature in our javascript for formatting of
+`@mentions, #locations, +projects...`

-as our existing code already has a good way to do this.
+Our existing code already has a good and flexible way of doing this.

-Can you get this working to format  @mentions, #locations, +projects... in accordancwe with

-` const specialFormats`
+Can you should be how to call `applySpecialFormats(content)` so it will work

+Here is our working code:

 ```js